LinYuanWai/DbgNativeFlow/README.md

 DbgbaseHook32.dll

-DbgbaseHook*.dll is required for WndMsg Spy (Windows hook library).
+DbgbaseHook*.dll is required for Window Message Monitor (Windows hook library.
+Written by myself, not by a third party.)
 All other modules work without it.

 Optional directories: